mcguffin/mu-plugins/README.md

 *   Fix oembed URLs

     *The Problem:* oEmbed some content from `http://xxx.yy`, watch your page with https://.
-Content does not get displayed for security reasons.
+Content is not displayed for security reasons.

 *	PostType Term Archive